spakai/generative_ai_structured_output_generation/README.md

 - Set `GITHUB_MODELS_BASE_URL` (host) or `GITHUB_MODELS_ENDPOINT` (full URL) to point at a custom GitHub Models endpoint if your organization proxies requests.
 - To integrate with GitHub Actions, see `.github/workflows/ci.yml`.
 - For custom LLM providers, implement `BaseLLMClient.generate` and pass it into `create_app`.

+## How the Plans Are Generated
+- We ship a small seed corpus (`subscription_plans/data/seed_corpus.json`) containing representative OTT/telco plans.
+Each entry provides tier names, pricing, device limits, add-ons, and notes.
+- When you call `/generate`, the retriever selects the most relevant examples and injects them into the LLM prompt alongside your user brief.
+The prompt also includes the YAML schema summary so the model stays on structure.
+- The LLM drafts YAML by analogizing from those grounded examples.
+Validation ensures the output matches the schema and business rules; failures trigger an automatic repair prompt with error feedback.
+- Because we ground the model every time, the generated plans stay aligned with the corpus style—sensible tiers, realistic prices, compliant device limits—without needing to fine-tune the model itself.